Azure/aks-engine-azurestack/docs/topics/rotate-certs.md

 `aks-engine-azurestack rotate-certs` requires the execution of multiple remote commands which are subject to potential failures, mostly if the connection to the cluster nodes is not reliable.

-Executing `aks-engine-azurestack rotate-certs` from a VM running on the target cloud (Azure or Azure Stack) can drastically reduce the occurence of transient issues.
+Executing `aks-engine-azurestack rotate-certs` from a VM running on the target cloud can drastically reduce the occurence of transient issues.

 ## Known Limitations